 When These Leaves Fall (Autumn) 2020

-Since we were unable to meet in the Spring, due to Covid-19 and the first lockdown we have been exploring ways we can continue our work in Christ Church Gardens.
-Frank does a daily run through the garden, continuing to film the gardens, the cherry tree and this pandemic year.
+Since we were unable to meet in the Spring, due to Covid-19 and the first lockdown we explored ways we can continue our work in Christ Church Gardens.
+Frank now does a daily run through the garden, continuing to film the gardens, the cherry tree and this pandemic year.

-We will be continuing this conversation and experiment with a series of connections using remote video in Christ Church Gardens, as the leaves fall from the cherry tree.
-Artist Caroline Locke will be planting a new cherry tree to replace the tree that fell during the extreme weather in March, she will ring her Tree Charter bell to celebrate Tree Charter Day, to begin a conversation about tree planting and public spaces.
-Fellow artist Frank Abbott will run past on his daily run, as the bell is rung, and make a live call to artist Rachel Jacobs, locked down in London with the Future Machine.
+In November 2020 we made a remote video in Christ Church Gardens, as the leaves fall from the cherry tree as artist Caroline Locke planted a new cherry tree to replace the tree that fell during the extreme weather in March, she rang her Tree Charter bell to celebrate Tree Charter Day, to begin a conversation about tree planting and public spaces.
+Frank Abbott ran past on his daily run, as the bell was rung, and made a live call to artist Rachel Jacobs, locked down in London with the Future Machine.

-Frank will receive a future quest and record a message for the Future on the Future Machine, live from Christ Church Garden via the remote video link.
+Frank left a message for the Future on the Future Machine, live from Christ Church Garden via the remote video link.

 Please join the conversation about when the tree is in full blossom and when the time is right to meet by leaving a reply in the comment box below..